-In 2017, the Bureau issued a .
+In 2017, the Bureau issued a Request for Information Regarding Use of Alternative Data and Modeling Techniques in the Credit Process (RFI) .
 The RFI noted that while the use of alternative data and models has significant potential benefits for consumers, it also presents certain significant potential risks.
 Commenters provided RFI responses about a range of topics, including current uses of alternative data, potential positive and negative consequences associated with its use, and the application of specific statutes and regulations.
 The RFI also indicated that the Bureau would begin to consider future activity to encourage responsible use of alternative data and lower unnecessary barriers impeding its use.

 As a condition for receiving its No-Action Letter, the NAL Recipient agreed to a model risk management and compliance plan that requires it to analyze and appropriately address risks to consumers, as well as assess the real-world impact of alternative data and machine learning.
 Pursuant to the No-Action Letter, the NAL Recipient provides the Bureau with information comparing outcomes from its underwriting and pricing model (tested model) against outcomes from a hypothetical model that uses traditional application and credit file variables and does not employ machine learning (traditional model).
 The NAL Recipient independently validated the traditional model through fair lending testing to ensure that it did not violate antidiscrimination laws.
 Over the last 22 months, the NAL Recipient worked to answer several key questions, including: